cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

          +----|----+
               v
               r
-It's type is:
+It's (simplified) type is:

     type Proxy a b m r = <some implementation>

 _a_ _b_ _m_ and _r_ are _type variables_.
-This means that a Proxy can be configured to use any type that you choose.
+This means that a Proxy can be configured to use any type you choose.
-Respectively, _a_ is the type of the input data, _b_ is the type of the output data, _m_ is the underlying [monad](http://en.wikipedia.org/wiki/Monad_%28functional_programming%29), and _r_ it the type of the data handed out when the Proxy terminates (think of it as a return status).
+Respectively, _a_ is the type of the input data, _b_ is the type of the output data, _m_ is the underlying [monad](http://en.wikipedia.org/wiki/Monad_%28functional_programming%29) (a concept that we won't cover in this tutorial), and _r_ it the type of the data handed out when the Proxy terminates (think of it as a return status).
 An concrete usage of a Proxy could be:

-    MyProxy = Proxy String String () Int
+    MyProxy = Proxy String String Foo Int

 _MyProxy_ is then a Proxy that takes a String as an input and output a String.
 When it terminates, it returns an Int.

-A Producer is then just a specialisation of a Proxy, with its input type set to void (denoted "()"):
+A Producer is then just a specialisation of a Proxy, with its input type set to unit (denoted "()"):

     type Producer b = Proxy () b